cldi/StudentNews/URI/readme.md

 The input is a csv file with one column (named entities only) or two columns (1: entities; 2: type).
 The types you can choose from are limited to: person (use: person), place (use: place) or organization (use: org).
 Any other string will do a Contextual Query Language of all fields.

-The result is a tab-delimited file with three or more columns.
+The result is a tab-delimited file with seven or more columns.
 1. Col 1: Original search term
 2. Col 2: VIAF ID
 3. Col 3: Entity type